Joshua 5 – Circumcision and Passover at Gilgal

 a.
 Then the manna ceased on the day after they had eaten the produce of the land: When the people were able to provide for themselves from the rich produce of Canaan, God stopped the manna.
 He didn’t want them to get lazy, but to enter into a new partnership of trust with Him.

 i.
-You had to trust God to bring the manna every day; but you also had to trust Him to provide for you through other means.
+They had to trust God to bring the manna every day, but they also had to trust Him to provide for you through other means.

 b.
-They ate the food of the land of Canaan that year: God always provides; but He is perfectly free to change the source of His provision from time to time.
-We need to trust in Him, not in His manner of provision, or we will stumble when that changes.
+They ate the food of the land of Canaan that year: God always provides, but He is perfectly free to change the source of His provision from time to time.
+We need to trust in Him, not in His manner of provision, or we will stumble when those change.

 i.
 The city of Gilgal became a beachhead and camp for Israel in their conquest of Canaan.
 They returned there after battle and remembered, finding strength in the remembrance of the memorial, their obedience, and their redemption.